SLAPaper/Word-Cooccurence/README.md

 ## Format definition

+### Text input

-The input file is defining like this:
+The input text file is defining like this:

 a tab seperated file(TSV)